Terms of reference for the Health Information Standards Organisation (HISO), a Ministry of Health committee.

 Fees and expenses

-Fees paid to committee and working group members are determined in accordance with Cabinet Office Circular CO (12) 6: Fees framework for members appointed to bodies in which the Crown has an interest.
+Fees paid to committee and working group members are determined in accordance with the Cabinet Fees Framework for members appointed to bodies in which the Crown has an interest.
 HISO and its working groups are classified among ‘Group 4: All other committees and other bodies’.
 Fees are paid for preparation, attendance and travel in relation to scheduled committee and working group meetings.
 Fees are not paid to salaried public servants.

 Fees are categorised as honoraria and as such are subject to withholding tax pursuant to Schedule 4 Part B of the Income Tax Act 2007 No 97.